maryjng/origins-market-tracker/README.md

 Tools used:  Python/Flask, PostgreSQL, SQLAlchemy, Jinja, API, HTML, CSS

 ** NOTE **
 Unfortunately, the game private server has been closed, meaning no more shops and API requests.
-The server may return in the future but for now this app is retired.
-I still will fix things like tests.
+The server may return in the future but for now this app will only display data I have stored over 2 weeks.
 **

 The API utilized is for the market of a private server for an online game, Ragnarok Online.
 The goal is to present in-game vending/buying market prices for items, including accumulated historical prices for customizable user accessibility.